The Practices of Narrative Therapy.

 Explore the role that questions play in a narrative practice in questioning the assumptions of dominant discourse

-Overview of narrative therapy treatment for a variety of conditions such as ADHD, Eating Disorder, Domestic violence and couple treatment.
+Overview of narrative therapy treatment for a variety of problems such as ADHD, Anorexia, Domestic Violence and working with Couples.

 Are you a Mental Health Processional or Narrative Practice Enthusiast located anywhere in the world?